jonaskello/tslint-immutable/README.md

 Like ignore-prefix but with exact matching.

-### Using the `ignore-postfix` option
+### Using the `ignore-suffix` option

-Like ignore-prefix but with postfix matching instead of prefix matching.
+Like ignore-prefix but with suffix matching instead of prefix matching.

 ### Using the `ignore-prefix` option with `no-expression-statement`